baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 ## Maximum-likelihood estimation
-Filters calculate the likelihood while performing filtering, we may for example plot likelihood as function of the variance of the dynamics noise
+Filters calculate the likelihood and prediction errors while performing filtering, this can be used to perform maximum likelihood estimation or prediction-error minimization.
+We may for example plot likelihood as function of the variance of the dynamics noise

 ```@setup ml_map
 using LowLevelParticleFilters, LinearAlgebra, StaticArrays, Distributions, Plots